AS3RLab/AS3RLab.github.io/_pages/about.md

 ---

 ## Advanced System Safety and Security Research Lab
-The Advanced System Safety and Security Research Lab, under the leadership of Prof. Yuqi Chen at the School of Information Science and Technology, ShanghaiTech University, is a pioneering laboratory dedicated to advancing research in software engineering and cyber security.
-With a primary focus on cutting-edge areas such as autonomous vehicle, cyber-physical system, program analysis, and formal methods, the lab aims to drive innovation and push the boundaries of knowledge in these fields.
+The Advanced System Safety and Security Research Lab, Led by Prof. Yuqi Chen at ShanghaiTech University’s School of Information Science and Technology, the Advanced System Safety and Security Research Lab pioneers safety and security solutions for cyber-physical systems, embodied AI, and LLM-driven agents.
 ---

 ## Yuqi Chen